svealinnea/Space-Age/README.md

 Should correctly return the users age in Jupiter Years | 12 | 1

-Should correctly return a string of the users life expectancy on Mercury even if it is a negative number | 240 | Your life expectancy on Mercury is -760 more years!
+Should correctly return a string of the users life expectancy on Mercury | 240 | "uh oh looks like you have overstayed your welcome by 760 years!"

-Should correctly return a string of the users life expectancy on Venus | 100 |
+Should correctly return a string of the users life expectancy on Venus | 100 | "Your life expectancy on Venus is 459 more years"

 ## Technologies Used